dshean/imview/README.md

 ## Overview

-This repo contains several utilities that I use on a daily basis for rapid data preview, review, and figure generation.
+This repo contains several utilities that I use on a daily basis for rapid data preview, detailed analysis, and figure generation.
 The imview.py tool is probably the most useful.
 It works, but needs a rewrite, as it has been glommed together over the span of 4-5 years.

 ## Viewers
 - imview - viewer for geospatial data, overlay capabilities